-Forensic Phonetics Australia exists to raise awareness of an anomaly that has crept into an aspect of our legal process that is invoked in criminal courts on a weekly basis – and unintentionally threatens the basic human right to a fair trial.
+Forensic Phonetics Australia exists to raise awareness of an anomaly that affects the fairness of trials in our criminal courts on a weekly basis.

 What is forensic phonetics?